elementary-Inc/blog/_posts/2019-08-31-introducing-elementary-os-5-1-hera.md

 <figcaption>Improved keyboard shortcut discoverability in Files</figcaption>
 </figure>

 For Files, we've made search more discoverable in Hera by showing the search icon and placeholder text in the Home folder, similar to a web browser's empty state.
 The search results dropdown is also larger and shows more results, and there's a new feature to hide thumbnails.
-"Cherry picking" files has been greatly improved, and we've refined the design of the color tags to be easier targets-plus we show all color tags used in a selection in the context menu.
+"Cherry picking" files has been greatly improved, and we've refined the design of the color tags to be easier targets—plus we show all color tags used in a selection in the context menu.
 We've also improved keyboard shortcut discoverability throughout, improved the Open In and Open With menus with app icons, and made Files respect the Event Alerts setting from _System Settings_ → _Sound_ for the trash sound.
 Lastly, we've implemented several performance and stability improvements including fixing reported issues around file sorting, color tags, file renaming, and more.

 <figure markdown="1">
 ![Music preferences](https://cdn-images-1.medium.com/max/337/1*mZGIW4KbddMKDyzKoaKAww@2x.png){: srcset="https://cdn-images-1.medium.com/max/674/1*mZGIW4KbddMKDyzKoaKAww@2x.png 2x"}